Johan-Sebastian Christiansen

-Johan-Sebastian Christiansen (born 10 June 1998) is a Norwegian chess player.
+Johan-Sebastian Christiansen (born 10 June 1998) is a Norwegian chess grandmaster.
 He was awarded the titles International Master, in 2015, and Grandmaster, in 2018, by FIDE.

+Personal life

+Christiansen was born on 10 June 1998.

 Chess career

+Christiansen first played for the Sandefjord-based chess club Caissa, and later for Vålerenga and Offerspill.

-Christiansen achieved the norms required for the title of Grandmaster in the 2017 European Team Chess Championship in Hersonissos, in Pardubice in July 2018 and in Gothenburg in August 2018.
+He achieved the norms required for the title of Grandmaster in the 2017 European Team Chess Championship in Hersonissos, in Pardubice in July 2018 and in Gothenburg in August 2018.